syncfusion-content/angularjs-docs/angularjs/Chart/Chart-Types.md

 ### Change the cardinal spline tension

-To change cardinal spline tension, you can use the [`cardinalSplineTension`](../api/ejchart#members:series-cardinalsplinetension) property in the series.The default value of cardinalSplineTension is **0.5**.Its value ranges from 0 to 1.
+To change cardinal spline tension, you can use the `e-cardinalsplinetension`(../api/ejchart#members:series-cardinalsplinetension) property in the series.
+The default value of cardinalSplineTension is **0.5**.
+Its value ranges from 0 to 1.

 {% highlight html %}
 <html xmlns="http://www.w3.org/1999/xhtml" lang="en" ng-app="ChartApp">